Menards: Industry rankings

 In 2021, Menards ranked 26th on Forbes’ list of "America's Largest Private Companies", with an estimated revenue of US$11.8 billion.
 In 2022, Menards ranked 34th on the National Retail Federation's list of "100 Top Retailers".

 In 2022, Menards ranked second in a J.D.
 Power survey in customer satisfaction among home improvement retail stores.
 Subsequently in J.D.
 Power's 2024 survey, Menards ranked first, with the highest customer satisfaction of national home improvement retail stores.

 In 2022, Menards ranked 28th on Forbes' list of "America's Largest Private Companies" with an estimated revenue of US$13 billion.

+A Menards location in Salina, Kansas in June 2026.

 Controversies

 According to Milwaukee Magazine in 2007, Menards was cited with more regulatory violations involving air/water pollution and hazardous waste disposal than any other company in Wisconsin.
 It also alleges that the company is strongly anti-union, to the point that it will not hire anyone who has ever worked in a union shop, even if they did so while in their teen years.

 During the COVID-19 pandemic, Michigan's Attorney General Dana Nessel sent Menards a cease and desist letter citing 18 complaints from consumers in regards to price gouging on products such as face masks and bleach.
 "Big box stores are not immune to the Michigan Consumer Protection Act or the Governor's Executive Order", Nessel said.
 "Large corporations must also play by the rules, and my office will work diligently to ensure this state's consumers are treated fairly and not abused by businesses seeking to unlawfully jack prices up to line their pockets with profits at the expense of the public during this time of great need."
 Nessel said that Menards would have 10 days to respond to the letter, or she would potentially take legal action.

-During the early stages of the pandemic, Menards instituted a policy that prohibited children under age 16 and non-service animals in stores, to the frustration of single parents who do not have other childcare options.
+During the early stages of the pandemic, Menards instituted a policy that prohibited children under age 16 in stores, to the frustration of single parents who do not have other childcare options.
 The policy for children was later relaxed.